-- After each of your anxieties listed, note a solution or certainty.
-Remember that even “I’ll think about it in the morning” is acceptable.
+- After each of your anxieties listed note a solution or certainty.
+Remember even “I’ll think about it in the morning” is acceptable.

-- As these anxieties pop up during your day, assure yourself that you have already chosen a solution and there is no further need to think about it.
+- As these anxieties pop up in your day, assure yourself you have already chosen a solution and there is no further need to think about it.
 You may want to review your list.

 - If a new anxiety pops up, pull out your list and draft a new solution.
 You can be proactive with this.
 Do not let worries steal your joy!